in Orange, CT

 Please note: Although many doctors perform cosmetic procedures, you need to know that plastic surgeons, facial plastic surgeons, and cosmetic surgeons are not the same thing, plus board-certification matters.
 Learn more about specialization here.
 Also be sure to watch the video: How to Avoid Unqualified Practitioners.

 Dr. Restifo is a Harvard-educated, board-certified plastic surgeon with over twenty-five years of experience performing surgery with excellent results.
 He does breast augmentation procedures (sometimes combined with a breast lift) two or three times a week on average.
+If you are interested in Breast Augmentations, we serve Orange CT, New Haven, and the surrounding areas, contact us!

 Watch Real Patient Testimonials!